KushalZambare/PDFchatbot/README.md

 # PDF Bot - Your Intelligent Document Assistant

 PDF Bot is a Streamlit-based application that allows you to upload a PDF and interact with its contents using a variety of AI-powered features.
-These include text extraction, advanced search (with both keyword-based and semantic search), translation, text-to-speech (TTS), summarization, Q&A, quiz generation, and real-time collaboration.
+These include text extraction, advanced search, (with both keyword-based and semantic search) translation, text-to-speech (TTS), summarization, Q&A, quiz generation, and real-time collaboration.

 ## Features